CzaxStudio/proton/CONTRIBUTING.md

 ## Want to contribute?

-We are open to accept contributers.
-If you want to become a contributer, open a pull request and after reviewing your GitHub projects, we will decide.
+We are open to accepting new contributors!
+If you would like to join the project, please open a pull request.
+We will review your GitHub profile and projects before making a decision.

-Things you must have
+### Prerequisites
+To contribute, you should have:

-* At least one good GitHub repo
+- At least one active/high-quality GitHub repository.
-* You must be a Go developer
+- Experience as a Go developer.
-* Good knowledge about GUI toolkits(Gio, specially)
+- Good knowledge of GUI toolkits (especially Gio).

 ## Getting Started & Prerequisites